Milo1885/Tease-AI/README.md

 # Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 45 Hotfix

+9/12 3:39 am - Fixed bug that caused "URL Formats are not supported" error when trying to view Boobs or Butts images from URL Files.

+Fixed code for clicking individual cards to set them in the Cards panel in the Apps tab.
+I had forgotten to finish this code before releasing Patch 45

 # Changelog - Patch 45